 I do like I said, bundles and things that make it less expensive. but just for these intents and purposes, let’s just highball it so $115 a session x 8 $920.

-So not only is it.. it’s like somewhere around 20% of the cost and 10% of the time. the main reason I’m breaking this down is because most people will not think twice to book health care, professional on their insurance plan or to commit to a year of talk therapy to resolve something. and consider it a justifiable, normal okay expense for their mental health. and it totally is.
+So not only it’s like somewhere around 20% of the cost and 10% of the time. the main reason I’m breaking this down is that most people will not think twice to book health care, professionals on their insurance plan, or to commit to a year of talk therapy to resolve something. and consider it a justifiable, normal okay expense for their mental health. and it totally is.

-I’m not saying that it’s not. i’m just saying there might be alternatives that work better and faster and also cost less. even if it seems like they cost more because a lot of people will say to me like, oh, but on health insurance, I can go see a psychologist, and I can just pay, you know, my 20, 40, 60 whatever copay.
+I’m not saying that it’s not.
+I’m just saying there might be alternatives that work better and faster and also cost less. even if it seems like they cost more because a lot of people will say to me, oh, but on health insurance, I can go see a psychologist, and I can just pay, you know, my 20, 40, 60 whatever copay.